dengking/programming-language/docs/C-family-language/ABI/Name-mangling/Name-mangling.md

 #endif
 ```

-is to ensure that the symbols within are "unmangled" – that the compiler emits(创造，生产出) a binary file with their names undecorated, as a C compiler would do.
+is to ensure that the symbols within are "unmangled" – that the compiler emits a binary file with their names undecorated, as a C compiler would do.
 As C language definitions are unmangled, the C++ compiler needs to avoid mangling references to these identifiers.

 For example, the standard strings library, `<string.h>` usually contains something resembling: